tbfe-de/viva-tcl/emb_tcl/README.md

 ### Binary State – Polled

-Under Linux (though with its origin in "Plan 9", the Unix follow-up created in the eraly 90's at AT&T) it is state of the art to represent I/O-pins via a device driver as (pseudo-) file, which then can be read or written by any application that is able to operate on (text-) files.
+Under Linux (though with its origin in "Plan 9", the Unix follow-up created in the early 90's at AT&T) it is state of the art to represent I/O-pins via a device driver as (pseudo-) file, which then can be read or written by any application that is able to operate on (text-) files.

 Beyond that little assumptions can be made, e.g. with respect to the data in the pseudo-file, it might be text or binary.
 Here it is assumed that the device driver is our friend, reflecting the current and receiveing a modified pin state as usual characters '0' and '1', i.e. ASCII 0x110000 and 0x110001.
 Thuis makes it content easier in most scripting languages, including Tcl, but only marginally: few lines would have to be added if the state were represented in separate bits of a word (8, 16, 32 bit, ...) or a sequence thereof.

 To try the examples without any device driver presenting real I/O-pins as pseudo-file, just create an ordinary text
 file: